readium/readium-lcp-server/README.md

 - `host`: the public server hostname, `hostname` by default.
 - `port`: the listening port, `8990` by default.
 - `public_base_url`: the URL used by the License Server to communicate with this Status Server; combination of the host and port values on http by default.
+- `auth_file`: mandatory; the path to the password file introduced in a preceding section..
 - `database`: the URI formatted connection string to the database, see above for the format.
-- `auth_file`: mandatory; the path to the password file introduced above.

 - `license_link_url`: URL template, mandatory; this is the url from which a fresh license can be fetched from the provider's frontend server.
 This url template supports a `{license_id}` parameter.
 The final url will be inserted in the 'license' link of every status document.
 It must be the url of a server acting as a proxy between the user request and the License Server.
 Such proxy is mandatory, as the License Server  does not possess user information needed to craft a license from its identifier.
 If the test frontend server is used as a proxy (for tests only), the url template must be of the form "http://<frontend-server-url>/api/v1/licenses/{license_id}" (note the /api/v1 section).